Ntrv3390/thunder-news/README.md

 Backend: Express app.

 This project was not meant to be full stack, but due to pricing changes of newsapi.org, free plan users can only call api's from localhost.
 Hence we need a server to serve the request.
+If you're planning not to deploy the app then you don't need a server.
 Go play now!